Tag: POW

 Engaging the Chinese

-Asefa Werku Kassa describes an engagement with the Chinese that left a deep scar on his forearm.
-He was stationed along the frontlines and frequent encounters with Chinese infantry.
-On one occasion a Chinese soldier gave him a deep gash before another Ethiopian soldier came to his aid.
-Asefa Werku Kassa eventually shot and killed the Chinese soldier.
-Also, Ethiopian soldiers never surrendered due to instructions.
-This was for fear of what the Ethiopian military would do to their families.
+Asefa Werku Kassa recounts an intense engagement with the Chinese that left a deep scar on his forearm.
+Stationed along the frontlines, he frequently encountered Chinese infantry.
+During one such encounter, a Chinese soldier inflicted a deep gash on his arm before another Ethiopian soldier came to his aid.
+He eventually shot and killed the attacker.
+Additionally, he notes that Ethiopian soldiers never surrendered, following strict instructions from the Ethiopian Emperor, who warned of severe repercussions for their families.

 Benjamin Allen